To view my academic Curriculum Vitae, please click the link below for an online PDF.

 Here is my digital portfolio: a compilation of all my digital work since I was accepted as a graduate student at George Mason University.
-This portfolio includes my blogs from Clio I, Clio II, and my Digital History Readings course, blogs posts as a graduate fellow at RRCHNM, and my work in the Education Division at the Center.
-While it’s only been one year into the program, I believe this portfolio reflects the many different struggles and accomplishments I’ve faced while exploring the field of digital history.
-You can view my work by clicking on the links below:
+This portfolio includes my blogs from Clio I, Clio II, and my Digital History Readings course, blog posts as a graduate fellow at RRCHNM, and my work in the Education Division at the Center.
+It also includes my current work as a Digital Liaison.

 Clio Wired I: